Cast On Designer Info

 - Typical project is pillow(s).
 These call for the higher fee.

-- Scarves, cowls, etc. are paid at the lower end of the scale.
+- Scarves, cowls, baby and children’s garments are paid at the lower end of the scale.
 Exceptions might include double knitting

 - Number of illustrating swatches should be considered as well.